-The bill would amend the Michigan Medical Marihuana Act to prohibit smoking medical marihuana on private property in violation of a prohibition established by the property owner, and in any portion of private property that was open to the public.
+The bill would amend the Michigan Medical Marihuana Act to do the following:

+- -- Prohibit smoking medical marihuana on private property in violation of a prohibition established by the property owner. - -- Specify that the Act could not be construed to require a private property owner to lease residential property to a person who smoked or cultivated marihuana on the premises, if a written lease prohibited smoking or cultivating marihuana.

-The Act authorizes the possession and use of limited amounts of marihuana by individuals suffering from certain conditions.
+The Act authorizes the possession and use of limited amounts of marihuana by individuals suffering from certain conditions who have been issued medical marihuana registry identification cards.
 The Act provides, however, that it does not permit any person to smoke marihuana on any form of public transportation or in any public place.
-Under the bill, any public place would include any portion of private property that was open to the public.
 The bill also specifies that the Act would not permit a person to smoke marihuana on private property in violation of a prohibition established by the property owner.